bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Though SJ-Platform is quite a complex system and it includes a range of services to be deployed, no special skills are required for its setting up.

-There are three options to deploy the platform.
+There are two options to deploy the platform.
 Please, read the description for each option and choose the most convenient for you.

-**Option 1.** The easiest way is to deploy SJ-Platform on `a virtual machine <http://streamjuggler.readthedocs.io/en/develop/SJ_Demo_Deployment.html>`_.
+**Option 1.** The easiest way to start SJ-Platform is prebuilding `a virtual box image <http://streamjuggler.readthedocs.io/en/develop/SJ_Demo_Deployment.html>`_.
 This is the most rapid way to get acquainted with the platform and assess its performance.

 We suggest deploying the platform locally via Vagrant with VirtualBox as a provider.
 It takes up to 30 minutes.